5ahanaBM/AI_Interviewer_MVP/readme.md

 # AI Interviewer

-An AI powered interview assistant that analyzes resumes, generates contextual technical questions, and conducts conversational mock interviews with feedback.
+This project is an AI powered interviewer web application that utilizes Retrieval Augmented Generation (RAG) to conduct contextual technical interviews based on a candidate's resume.
+It supports resume uploads, dynamically generates relevant questions, and concludes with a personalized performance summary.

 ---